-We are responsible for providing complementary paratransit service in accordance with the Americans with Disabilities Act of 1990 ("ADA").
-In Fiscal Year 2013, we changed our delivery model to contractor-provided vehicles and per trip billing replacing per hour billing and a new contractor, MV Transportation, Inc. (MV), for providing Paratransit service.
+DART is responsible for providing complementary paratransit service in accordance with the Americans with Disabilities Act of 1990 ("ADA").
+In Fiscal Year 2013, DART changed its delivery model to contractor-provided vehicles and per trip billing replacing per hour billing and a new contractor, MV Transportation, Inc. (MV), for providing Paratransit service.
 MV provides, operates, and maintains a fleet of 80 Starcraft vehicles in dedicated service.
 MV also oversees and manages a fleet of approximately 115 Dodge Entervans outfitted by Braun, which are taxi vehicles provided and operated by Irving Holdings.